These Instant Pot Baked Potatoes are so easy, you’ll never go back to the oven! Use russet or red potatoes – includes cook times for various sizes!

 - Place the lid on the Instant Pot and switch the valve to sealing.

-Press Manual, leave the Instant Pot at high pressure (the default), and set the time at 15 minutes for small potatoes, 17 minutes for medium potatoes, or 19 minutes for large potatoes.
-The Instant Pot will begin heating and building pressure, and this will take about 8-10 minutes.
-It will then begin counting down from 15 until the potatoes are cooked.
+- Press Manual or Pressure Cook, leave the Instant Pot at high pressure (the default), and set the time at 20-23 minutes for medium potatoes (see post above for additional cook times).
+The Instant Pot will begin heating and building pressure, and this will take about 10 minutes.
+It will then begin counting down.

-- When the timer beeps, press Cancel and either allow the Instant Pot 10 minutes to naturally release pressure before opening the valve to venting and removing the lid, or do a quick release and open the valve after pressing Cancel.
-If you do a quick release, be careful as the steam is hot and comes out quickly.
-I like to use a towel to do this.
+- When the timer beeps, press Cancel and either allow the Instant Pot 10 minutes to naturally release pressure before opening the valve to venting and removing the lid.
+Be careful because the potatoes are very hot!